 - Make sure you put a full load into your washing machine and dishwasher before starting a wash cycle.

 - Cut down the amount of water flushed down the toilet by placing a 2 litre plastic bottle full of water in the water tank (cistern) of your toilet.
-This could save you up to 7 300 litres of water each year.

 - When washing dishes by hand, don't leave the water running to rinse dishes.

 - Use greywater (from the washing machine, basins, shower and bath) in the garden.

 - Plant indigenous (local) plants which can tolerate extreme heat and require little watering.